UWOrbital/OBC-firmware/README.md

 ### Building

-You can build the project using these commands at the top=level of the repo:
+You can build the project using these commands at the top-level of the repo:

 ```
 make clean # Delete any previous build files